 Is this enough from the regulator?

-BoU says it works with other regulatory bodies with regards to mobile money, because the industry cannot be looked at in isolation.
+BoU says it works with other regulatory bodies with regards to mobile money because the industry cannot be looked at in isolation.
 Other regulators such as the Uganda Communication Commission have a role to play since they regulate the MNOs who are the major players in DFS.
 The BoU specifically regulates licensed institutions, especially the banks that work closely with the MNOs.
 The BoU focuses on the effectiveness of the board of licensed institutions that provide mobile money.
-They also look at the policies, internal controls and IT systems of the organisations that are in charge of these accounts.
+They also look at the policies, internal controls and IT systems of the organizations that are in charge of these accounts.
 They also carry out targeted inspections periodically and act on issues brought to their notice.

 The BoU perceives mobile money as any another product in the banking system and has no separate or dedicated department to monitor operations of mobile money.
 It falls under the Directorate of Supervision for Commercial Banking, which has a Financial Innovations Sub-committee and an Agency Banking Sub-committee.
-This could be interpreted as suggesting that the regulator does not have capacity to monitor and supervise mobile money activities at the agent level.
+This could be interpreted as suggesting that the regulator does not have the capacity to monitor and supervise mobile money activities at the agent level.

-The BoU has recently issued full page pull outs in newspapers with the intention of educating and explaining consumer rights and their bare minimum expectations from agents.
-This was done in English with a promise of making translations into different local languages, and is an important positive step forward towards improved customer protection.
+The BoU has recently issued full-page pull outs in newspapers with the intention of educating and explaining consumer rights and their bare minimum expectations from agents.
+This was done in English with a promise of making translations into different local languages and is an important positive step forward towards improved customer protection.

 With the proliferation of mobile money services in the country, there is a strong case for BoU increasing its capacity to supervise agents as well as compliance with core banking requirements.
-After all there are now nearly twice as many active mobile money accounts as traditional bank accounts.
+After all, there are now nearly twice as many active mobile money accounts as traditional bank accounts.
 The hundreds of mobile money agents and users being defrauded each week deserve this protection.
 Ultimately, such supervision should increase the credibility of the industry and thus it will be in the interest of the providers too.